 View Related Products by Product Action

-Keywords: Retinoic acid, Retinoic acid supplier, Endogenous, retinoic, acid, receptor, agonists, modulates, PPARδ, PPARdelta, Positive, modulators, RAR, Retinoic, Acid, Receptors, RXR, Retinoid, X, Peroxisome, Proliferator-activating, PPAR, stem, cells, ATRA, all, trans, trans-retinoic, organoids, Tretinoin, Receptor, Acid-related, Orphan, ESCs, and, iPSC, Autophagy, 0695, Tocris Bioscience
+Keywords: Retinoic acid, Retinoic acid supplier, Endogenous, retinoic, acid, receptor, agonists, modulates, PPARδ, PPARdelta, Positive, modulators, RAR, Retinoic, Acid, Receptors, RXR, Retinoid, X, Peroxisome, Proliferator-activating, PPAR, stem, cells, ATRA, all, trans, trans-retinoic, organoids, Tretinoin, Receptor, Acid-related, Orphan, Autophagy, Organoids, Retinal, Stem, Cells, Neural, 0695, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Retinoic acid include:

 Davies et al (2012) Evolution and functional characterisation of melanopsins in a deep-sea chimaera (elephant shark, Callorhinchus milii).
 PLoS One 7 e51276 PMID: 23251480

 Jaako et al (2016) Prolyl endopeptidase is involved in the degradation of neural cell adhesion molecules in vitro.
 J Cell Sci 129 3792 PMID: 27566163

 Lewis et al (2015) Inhibition of PAD4 activity is sufficient to disrupt mouse and human NET formation.
 J Med Food 11 189 PMID: 25622091

 Bohnenpoll (2017) Retinoic acid signaling maintains epithelial and mesenchymal progenitors in the developing mouse ureter.
 Sci Rep 7 14803 PMID: 29093497